-While dry dog foods are convenient for pet parents and pet food manufacturers, they are not the healthiest food for dogs.
-Dry dog foods are always higher in carbohydrates, and if your dog only eats dry food, then the lack of moisture could cause urinary tract difficulties.
+While dry dog food is convenient for pet parents and pet food manufacturers, it’s not the healthiest food for your dog.
+Dry dog food is always higher in carbohydrates, and if your dog only eats dry dog food, then the lack of moisture could cause urinary tract difficulties.

 If you really want to feed your dog a healthy dog food, then go for a wet food.
 Fresh foods and frozen diets are best, but canned foods are a close second.
 Our most nutritious pet food reviews will always focus on them.